weshowe/HyperElect-Simulation/README.md

 To run the program, navigate to the program directory and run main.go.exe.
 By default, the program runs 100 simulations for a hypercube of dimension 5 and does not print debug statements.
-However, optional command-line flags can be specified to change the program operaƟon, of the form -flag=value.
+However, optional command-line flags can be specified to change the program operation, of the form -flag=value.
 These are as follows:

 -k: An integer specifying the highest value of k to run simulations for.
 Default: 5